jagadeeshuppala/products-info/README.md

-# Get the product list from the given Location API
+# Get the product list for the given categoryIs

 suggestions related API's exposed